GMBrandao/SQL_Controle_Academico/README.md

 # SQL_Controle_Academico
-Learning how to use triggers and SQL Server commands
+Learning how to use procedures, triggers and SQL Server commands